John Graeme Balsillie: Rainmaking experiments

 Balsillie's interest in rainmaking was seeded through his attendance at lectures by Edward Gustavus Campbell Barton at Brisbane educational institutions.
-As deployment of Australia's Coastal Radio network approached conclusion, his inventive thoughts turned towards rainmaking and in late 1913 he commenced rainmaking experiments outside of Melbourne as a private venture.
-At first it was attempted to keep the experiments secret but in late February 1914, news of the experiments leaked out and Balsillie was interviewed as to progress.
+As deployment of Australia's Coastal Radio network approached completion, his inventive thoughts turned towards rainmaking and in late 1913 he commenced rainmaking experiments outside Melbourne as a private venture.
+At first, it was attempted to keep the experiments secret but in late February 1914, news of the experiments leaked out and Balsillie was interviewed as to progress.
 Punch observed that "Balsillie, the Rainmaker, may be the greatest man Australia has produced.
 On the other hand, he may be merely a man of great ideas and optimism."
 In April 1914 he lodged an application for provisional letters patent with the Patents Commissioner which simply described the invention as a "means for causing precipitation of vapor contained in the atmosphere."
 This application required a comprehensive specification to be lodged within 9 months.
 Balsillie continued with his private experiments, but sought financial support for a wider trial.
 W. A. Holman, then Premier of New South Wales offered his government's support in April 1915, subject to favourable report by a scientific committee.
-The committee was announced in May 1915 as comprising chairman Professor T. W. E. David, of the Sydney University and members Professors Von Willer (Physics), Fawsitt (Chemistry), Cooke (Astronomy), Nadson (Electrical Engineering), and Messrs.
+The committee was announced in May 1915 as comprising chairman Professor T. W. E. David, of Sydney University, and members Professors Von Willer (Physics), Fawsitt (Chemistry), Cooke (Astronomy), Nadson (Electrical Engineering), and Messrs.
 O. W. Brain (Electrical Engineer New South Wales Tramways), and Corin (Electrical Engineer New South Wales Public Works Department).
 Balsillie travelled to Sydney in August 1915 and provided a limited laboratory demonstration of his equipment and process to the committee.
 Balsillie's employment with the Australian Government concluded in December 1915.
 The committee initially lent some cautious support to the project, but in December 1915 made known its negative preliminary findings and recommendation for further investigations to be undertaken.
-Still in March 1916 the committee was seeking further input from William Henry Bragg and Professor G. C. Simpson of Simla, India.
-The committee in its final report of October 1917 noted "In closing the investigation, the committee places on record the fact that no information whatever has been submitted for the consideration of the members which justifies the claim that any advance has been made in Australia in the direction of causing or increasing rainfall."
+In March 1916 the committee was seeking further input from William Henry Bragg and Professor G. C. Simpson of Simla, India.
+The committee in its final report in October 1917 noted "In closing the investigation, the committee places on record the fact that no information whatever has been submitted for the consideration of the members which justifies the claim that any advance has been made in Australia in the direction of causing or increasing rainfall."
 Regardless, with Federal Government financial support, Balsillie had commenced wider experiments at Bookaloo Station northwest of Port Augusta, South Australia on the trans-Continental railway line and in June 1916 reported further limited success.
 Balsillie's continuing rainmaking experiments and use of public money for the purpose by June 1919 drew public ridicule and parallels to Jupiter Pluvius and St Swithin.
 Following questions on notice in the House of Representatives in March 1920, Balsillie's Hopetoun outcomes report dated 18 June 1919 was tabled.
 The report indicated that modest increased rainfall had been achieved from his experiments.
-The newly established Department of Science and Industry was in August 1920 to be tasked with further investigating the Balsillie experiments which supported the labelling of the Hughes government as spendthrift.
-It was also confirmed that in as part of the funding for the Balsillie experiments, the Government was to receive royalty free use of the associated patents.
+The newly established Department of Science and Industry was tasked in August 1920 to investigate further the Balsillie experiments which supported the labelling of the Hughes government as spendthrift.
+It was also confirmed that as part of the funding for the Balsillie experiments, the Government was to receive royalty-free use of the associated patents.
 In August 1923, in response to a further question on notice, the Government advised that a total of £6,000 had been expended in the experiments.